 that support the neurosurgical program.
 A world-renowned neuropathologist is in house and there is neuro-oncology

-The Division of Neurological Surgery also has enhanced Miami Children's reputation for excellence in areas such as the surgical treatment of epilepsy in childhood, brain tumors, and craniofacial dysotoses in children as well as treatment of congenital problems of the nervous system, such as hydrocephalus, spina bifida, and spasticity.
+The Division of Neurological Surgery also has enhanced Nicklaus Children's reputation for excellence in areas such as the surgical treatment of epilepsy in childhood, brain tumors, and craniofacial dysotoses in children as well as treatment of congenital problems of the nervous system, such as hydrocephalus, spina bifida, and spasticity.
 The increased use of minimally invasive-endoscopic-techniques has significantly benefited a number of children.
 Some children with hydrocephalus who would have needed a permanent shunt have been treated with an endoscopic Third Ventriculostomy via this technique.

 The Nicklaus Children's Hospital, formerly Miami Children's Hospital, Neurosurgery Division continues to relieve children of severe neurological problems at an early age.
 Not only are our surgeons saving lives, but they are helping to minimize the social isolation and difficulties in education, which their patients may face throughout their lives.